-Prescription drugs (continued)
+Prescription drugs(continued)

 For drugs that are classified as Specialty Pharmaceuticals, you may obtain only an initial 30-day supply at a Plan network retail pharmacy and one refill of that medication.
-All future refills of that medication must be purchased through the Plan's mail service benefit, through the Medco Special Care Pharmacy.
+All future refills of that medication must be purchased through the Plan's mail service benefit, through Accredo Health Group, Medco's specialty pharmacy.
 The Plan will provide you instructions on purchasing future refills.
 Purchases of Specialty Pharmaceuticals made after the first refill at a network pharmacy are not covered by the Plan.
 For inquiries about this special program, please call 1-800-803-2523, during regular business hours 8 a.m. to 8 p.m.
 Eastern Time.

-Note: Medco Special Care Pharmacy provides patient support and instructions on administering the medication.
+Note: Accredo provides patient support and instructions on administering the medication.